From DIY project to smart home — turn B&Q spend into smart gear

 Security CamerasGoogle Nest Cam Battery Security Camera Snow

-Trackers & TagsApple AirTag 4-Pack Silver
+Trackers & TagsApple AirTag 2nd Generation 4-Pack

 The rate varies more in this category than most — hobby-craft and garden shops sit higher (8–10%), the big DIY chains lower (3–5%).
 A mix of cards through the year averages out around 5–6%.